-The Morgan County Master Gardeners have a fantastic GardenFest planned for this year.
+The Morgan County Master Gardeners have a fantastic GardenFest planned for this year!
+They're returning to Hoosier Harvest Church in Martinsville for this year's GardenFest and Pansy Sale.
 For anyone who's got the itch to plant something this spring - whether you just want a few pansies for your window box, you need the perfect garden accessory to attract hummingbirds, or you're planning a large-scale vegetable garden, GardenFest has something for you!

-There will be more than 30 garden related vendors that include everything from plants and yard art to fairy garden accessories and lots of locally made items.
+There will be more than 35 garden related vendors that include everything from plants and yard art to fairy garden accessories and lots of locally made items.
 Browse through the vendor booths throughout the day.
-There will also be informational booths for the Master Gardeners, Morgan County Farmers Market.
-Morgan County Soil and Water Conservation District, and other organizations, as well as free seeds while supplies last.
-Bring a soil sample and have it tested so you know the ph of your garden spot and ask a Master Gardener all your questions at the Q&A booth.
-Bring the kids - there will be garden related children's activities available as well!
+There will also be informational booths for the Master Gardeners, Morgan County Farmers Market, Morgan County Soil and Water Conservation District, and other organizations, as well as free seeds and tree saplings while supplies last.
+Bring a soil sample and have it tested so you know the ph of your own personal garden spot, and ask a Master Gardener all your questions.
+Bring the kids - there will be garden related fun for all ages!

 As always, the Morgan County Master Gardeners will have their beautiful pansies for sale, three per pot or six pots per tray.
-There will be a food truck on hand at the venue for breakfast and lunch during the event!
-GardenFest is also conveniently located just a few yards away from Cedar Creek Winery, Brew Co. and Distillery, and just three miles from downtown Martinsville, so be sure to stop in after the event for some local flavor.
+There will also be a food vendor on hand at the venue as well for those who get hungry during the event, or explore nearby dining options in the Martinsville area.